 Furthermore, pray in the temple of Ram amidst the surreal 12 acres of endless beauty and verdure of nature.

-Lastly, remember the royalty of Bundel through the 14 stunningly picturesque cenotaphs shining on the banks of river Betwa on your trip to North and Central India.
+Lastly, remember the royalty of Bundle through the 14 stunningly picturesque cenotaphs shining on the banks of River Betwa on your trip to North and Central India.
 Moreover, the rugged and raw beauty of these Cenotaphs is rustic and very much spellbinding.

 No doubt, a wonder of sunset awaits you.